 My research, teaching, and outreach interests include international & community development, agri-food systems, environmental sociology, political economy, and gender.
 I study how place-based assets can contribute to development.
 I am particularly interested in how power and place shape relationships between local actors and non-local investors.
-To better understand the role that power plays in development processes, I examine how the politics of production and place affect labor and environmental policies as well as development outcomes in local communities.
+To better understand the role that power plays in development processes, I examine how the politics of production and place affect labor and environmental governance as well as development outcomes in local communities.

 My regional expertise lies in the Americas, specifically in the Midwestern U.S., Hawaii, the Southern Cone (Chile, Argentina & Uruguay), and the Caribbean (Puerto Rico & the Dominican Republic).